-If you regularly deal with the same customers or vendors, you can create contact records for them.
+If you deal with the same customers or suppliers on a regular basis, you can create contact records for them.
 This saves you time when entering your sales and purchases and helps you keep track of who owes you money and who you owe money to.

 |Business Name||The contact’s company name.|

 |Mobile||The contact’s mobile number.|

 |Telephone||The contact’s telephone number.|

 - 3. On the Account Details tab, change the region if applicable.

 - 4. Enter the contact’s address details and complete the following information:

 |VAT Number||If the contact is VAT registered, enter their VAT registration number.|

 |Account Default||If the contact is a customer, choose a default sales ledger account or, if it’s a supplier, a default purchase ledger account.
 The default account is used when you create invoices, credit notes, quick entries and sales quotes.